 Here’s What You Do

-Chop and measure all the remaining ingredients: place the Trinity in one prep bowl together; in separate prep bowls or measuring cups place the garlic, green onions, parsley, okra, stock, vegetable oil and the flour.
+- Chop and measure all the remaining ingredients: place the Trinity in one prep bowl together; in separate prep bowls or measuring cups place the garlic, green onions, parsley, okra, stock, vegetable oil, and the flour.
 Mix the Herb and Spice Blend and set that aside.

 Set up for a two-pot process

-Place the seafood stock in a large stockpot and set over low heat to warm while you cook the roux and vegetables.
+- Place the seafood stock in a large stockpot and set over low heat to warm while you cook the roux and vegetables.
 Set a large cast-iron Dutch oven over medium-high heat.

-Make a dark roux
+Make a Dark Roux

-Mix the okra into the roux mixture and continue to stir and sauté for about 5 minutes.
+- Mix the okra into the roux mixture and continue to stir and sauté for about 5 minutes.

-Combine the roux mixture with the stock
+Combine the Veggie-Roux Mix with the Stock

 Add the seafood

-Remove the lid and increase the heat to a medium boil before adding the seafood, which will lower the temperature in the stockpot considerably.
-Slowly add the oysters (with their juice), lump crabmeat and shrimp by hand, a little at a time.
+- The shrimp are added by hand, a few at a time.
 Stir the pot in between each addition and let the gumbo return to a boil before adding more.
-Adding the seafood in this manner will take about 10 minutes, but you’re adding a handful of love with each dose.
+Adding all the seafood in this manner will take about 10 minutes.

-Once all the seafood has been added, throw in the parsley and more Herbs and Spices.
-Stir well, lower the heat and continue to simmer for about 15 minutes, covered.
+- Once all the seafood has been added, throw in the parsley and more Herbs and Spices.
+Stir well, lower the heat, and continue to simmer for about 15 minutes, covered.

 Try these other Gumbo Recipes from Sweet Daddy D: